 Developing innovative drying strategies

-The project unites the complementary expertise of 2 academic partners with strong, relevant track records with industrial representatives from the main links in the food value chain and the Institute of Sustainable Process Technology as project coordinator.
+Additionally, the project brought together the complementary expertise of two academic partners with strong, relevant track records, alongside industrial representatives from key sectors in the food value chain, with the Institute of Sustainable Process Technology serving as the project coordinator.